jinet-vm/vmm/README.md

 ```

 *Warning*: hex values are not available in json, so all numbers, both in decimal and hex representations, should be given as strings.

+## Acknowledgements and remarks

+This repo is originally cloned from [ilya101010/demos](https://github.com/ilya101010/demos).